Employing Deep Neural Operators for PDE control by decoupling training and optimization: METHODOLOGY

-The discretized optimal control problem \eqref{OPC_direct} can be solved as an NLP problem with NOs acting as a surrogate for the differential equation constraints.
-That is, we replace the differential equations in the constraints of \eqref{OPC_direct} with our pre-trained NO. To ensure that the integrals in the cost function are evaluated without the need for interpolation, the time discretization points $t_i$ are chosen to coincide with the sensor locations $\mathbf{u}_i$.
+An attractive choice to solve \eqref{eq:pde_tracking_discrete} is to use a NO as a surrogate model for efficiently solving the PDEs.
+That is, we replace the differential equations in the constraints of \eqref{eq:pde_tracking_discrete} with our pre-trained NO. To ensure that the integrals in the cost function are evaluated without the need for interpolation, the coordinate discretization points $(\mathbf{x}_i,t_i)$ are chosen to coincide with the sensor locations $S$, i.e., $\mathbf{u}_h=\mathbf{u}_S$ and $\mathbf{y}_h=\mathbf{y}_S$.
 This leads to the following formulation:

-Since $\mathcal{G_\theta}$ is a neural network (a NO), the output of the neural network can be differentiated with respect to the input, thus, an optimization routine for NLP problems, such as GD, can be employed to solve the problem.
-For that, we require only two things.
-First, the NO must be trained, generalizable, and expressive enough to have a wide enough search space.
-This can be ensured in practice by making the number of functions in the NO training set large enough.
+where $\mathbf{s}_j=(\mathbf{x}_j,t_j)\in\Omega$ denotes the sensor locations.
+Since the NO $\mathcal{G_\theta}$ is at its core a neural network, its output can be differentiated with respect to the input; thus, an optimization routine for NLP problems, such as gradient descent, can be employed to solve the problem.
+For that, we require two things.
+First, the NO must be trained, generalizable, and expressive enough to represent a sufficiently large near-feasible set, i.e., a region where the PDE residual remains small along the optimization trajectory.
+This can be ensured in practice by making the number of functions in the NO training set sufficiently large, such that it contains a variety of functions.
 Second, since we want to optimize on the control (input) $\mathbf{u}$ and repeatedly update $\mathbf{u}$, the NO can produce solutions $\mathbf{y}$ that do not approximate the solution to the differential equation.
-To address this, the cost function must be properly penalized with the residual of the differential equation, ensuring that the control remains in the known search space and satisfies the differential equation.
-Therefore, we define the \textit{residual}, $\mathcal{R}_i$, of the discretized differential equation as

-which can be computed with automatic differentiation in a standard physics-informed way.
-We thereafter penalize the cost function \eqref{OPC_direct_NO} with the differential equation residual \eqref{residual}, obtaining
+To address this, the cost function must be properly penalized with the residual of the differential equation, ensuring that the control remains in the feasible space satisfying the differential equation.
+Without proper penalization driven by this residual, the computed gradients are noisy and can exploit surrogate errors, and thereby fail to find a feasible solution as we discuss in section \ref{section3.4} and demonstrate in section \ref{section_5}.
+Thus, we penalize the cost function \eqref{eq:pde_tracking_no_reduced} with the quadratic differential residual \eqref{residual}, obtaining